Faculty

 The Carson laboratory studies autoimmune diseases and cancers of the lymphoid system.
 The goals are to delineate molecular differences between pathologic and normal tissues that can serve as targets for therapy.

-Shaochen Chen, Ph.D.
+Shaochen Chen, PhD

 UC San Diego Jacobs School of Engineering